 Château Bouscaut

 Château Bouscaut was purchased by the Chabanneaux family at the end of the 19th century.
-The name Bouscaut (after the locality) appeared under their aegis around 1881, replacing the name Haut Truchon.
-In 1925, Victor Place and the Count of Rivaud became the owners and undertook to restore the estate to its former glory.
+The name Bouscaut (derived from the local place name) first appeared under their ownership around 1881, replacing the name Haut Truchon.
+In 1925, Victor Place and the Count of Rivaud became the owners and set out to restore the estate to its former glory.
 In 1961, a fire completely destroyed the château.
-They sold the property in 1968 to a group of investors from New York who entrusted the management of the vineyard to the Haut-Brion estate managers.
+They sold the property in 1968 to a group of New York investors who entrusted the management of the vineyard to the estate managers of Haut-Brion.
 Finally, Bouscaut was acquired in 1979 by Lucien Lurton.
-Today, the fourth generation is at the helm with Sophie Lurton, Lucien's daughter, to whom he gave the property in 1992.
-Since then, Sophie and her husband Laurent Cogombles have been committed to bringing out the best in this unique terroir.
+Today, the fourth generation is at the helm with Sophie Lurton, Lucien’s daughter, to whom he gave the property in 1992.
+Since then, Sophie, along with her husband Laurent Cogombles, has been dedicated to bringing out the best in this unique terroir.

-The terroir of Château Bouscaut is mainly composed of clay-gravel soils on a limestone base.
-The predominantly clay-limestone composition of the Bouscaut soils gives the white wines a beautiful silky texture and a very aromatic character in both Sémillon and Sauvignon.
+The terroir of Château Bouscaut consists primarily of clay-gravel soils over a limestone base.
+The predominantly clay-limestone composition of Bouscaut’s soils gives the white wines a beautiful silky texture as well as a highly aromatic character in both Sémillon and Sauvignon.
 This terroir also produces white wines with great aging potential, developing notes of flowers, dried fruit, and a smoky character.
-These same soils also produce excellent red wines: they are particularly suited to Merlot.
-The Château Bouscaut wines produced from these soils are very colorful and quite tannic, particularly rich and powerful.
+These same soils also yield excellent red wines: they are particularly well-suited to Merlot.
+The wines of Château Bouscaut produced from these soils are deeply colored and fairly tannic, particularly rich and powerful.

-The terroir of Château Bouscaut is mainly composed of clay-gravel soils on a limestone base.
-The predominantly clay-limestone composition of the Bouscaut soils gives the white wines a beautiful silky texture and a very aromatic character in both Sémillon and Sauvignon.
+The terroir of Château Bouscaut consists primarily of clay-gravel soils over a limestone base.
+The predominantly clay-limestone composition of Bouscaut’s soils gives the white wines a beautiful silky texture as well as a highly aromatic character in both Sémillon and Sauvignon.
 This terroir also produces white wines with great aging potential, developing notes of flowers, dried fruit, and a smoky character.
-These same soils also produce excellent red wines: they are particularly suited to Merlot.
-The Château Bouscaut wines produced from these soils are very colorful and quite tannic, particularly rich and powerful.
+These same soils also yield excellent red wines: they are particularly well-suited to Merlot.
+The wines of Château Bouscaut produced from these soils are deeply colored and fairly tannic, particularly rich and powerful.

 Wine estates recommended by